dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

     Here, string "0" is converted to 0, and ultimately the result becomes **true.**

 3. If "x" is a boolean, again `toNumber()` abstract operation will be performed on it and the result of comparision will be returned.
-Same will heppen to "y" if it is a boolean.
+The same will happen to "y" if it is a boolean.

     **Example**: